 Now it’s time to open your Google Authenticator app to scan the QR code shown by the auth component:

 Once you enter the corresponding verification code, the auth component redirects you to the home page:

 I added a “sign-out” button at the end of the menu to close the actual Cognito user session.
 The app must redirect you to the login page.

 And that’s it!!
 You have completed the objective set at the beginning of this article.
-I hope that all these instructions will help you configure Amplify for your Ionic/Angular applications.
+I hope these instructions will help you configure Amplify for your Ionic/Angular applications.

 You can find the complete code of this example app in the following repo on my GitHub account: “ionic-amplify-auth-example”.

-The subsequent sections are optional to read if you are interested in learning how to host your app using Amplify.
+The subsequent sections are optional to read if you want to learn how to host your app using Amplify.

 Create and push this app to a GitHub repo (optional)

 It’s time to move our project to GitHub.
 I created a repo called “ionic-amplify-auth-example”, as I mentioned at the beginning of this article.
 Now we can execute the following commands to push all these changes to our repo:

 # git add .